 Revolutionizing Wellness with a $1.5B+ Glucose-Monitoring App Design

-Role: As the Product Design Lead, I defined the future-state vision with C-Suites, coached and mentored my client counterparts and junior designers, built a scalable design system, designed hi-fidelity wireframes, worked closely with developers to Design QA, conducted qualitative and quantitative user feedback, and launched the product
+Role: As the Product Design Lead, I defined the future-state vision with C-Suites, coached and mentored my client counterparts and junior designers (team of 7), built a scalable design system, designed hi-fidelity wireframes, worked closely with developers to Design QA, conducted qualitative and quantitative user feedback, and launched the product

 TL;DR

 This was McKinsey’s largest global business build of 2023.
 We partnered with a major MedTech company to help build their first consumer wearable product that translates data from a physical continuous glucose monitor (CGM) to an app.
 They were traditionally a B2B company and needed help to shift to becoming a B2C company.
-I led the app design for 200+ edge cases, across 300+ screens and worked closely with developers to build, QA and launch the product in 2 large European markets with a fast-follow in the US.
+I led the app design team take the product from 0 to 1.
+We designed for 200+ edge cases, across 300+ screens and worked closely with developers to build, QA and launch the product in 2 large European markets with a fast-follow in the US.
 Additionally, I led a future-state visioning workshop with C-Suite executives to define the next stage of the product.

 The Impact